DBCD20/module-acm-expiry-notification/README.md

 ## Overview
 This project provides a notification system for expiring AWS Certificate Manager (ACM) certificates.
 It is crucial for maintaining the security and reliability of web applications and services that rely on TLS/SSL certificates.

+> ⚠️ Note: This system is not yet fully tested, but it may still provide valuable guidance or serve as a starting point for implementing your own ACM expiry alerting solution.

 ## ⚠️ Why ACM Expiry Notifications Matter
 TLS/SSL certificates are essential for: